ghicheon/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I only considered previous and current frame.
-If many frames for a car are used and getting average of them, the rectangle will be robust.
+When I draw a rectangle, I only considered previous and current frame.
+If many frames used and getting average of them, the rectangle will be more robust.

- I'm thinking of (after some frames..) adding a new car only from specitic area such as bottom line and upper line.
-A car can't appear in the middle of road without crossing upper and bottom line.
+ I've been thinking of (after some frames..) adding a new car only from specitic area such as bottom line and upper line.
+A car can't appear in the middle of road without crossing upper and bottom line all of a sudden.
 It can reduce false positive.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.